ganyicz/bond/README.md

 </script>
 ```

+> [!IMPORTANT]
+> Since the code will get extracted into a JavaScript file, you cannot use Blade within the script tag.

-The component gets automatically mounted to the elment where you place your `{{ $attributes }}`.
+The component gets automatically mounted on the elment where you place your `{{ $attributes }}`.
 In the background, Bond just adds directives like `x-data` and `x-component` to your attributes to identify and initialize the component.

 ```html
 <div {{ $attributes }}> <!-- This will be the root -->